psdkumar/change-terminal/README.md

 * Thats it !!
 Now restart your terminal.

 ## Note :
-* You can see the available shortcuts for terminal commands in .rcbash file
+* You can see the available shortcuts for terminal commands in .rcbash file.

   ```
   Ex :
   alias your_shortcut=actual_command
   ```
-* If you want to add any new shortcuts, you can add them in .rcbash file
+* If you want to add any new shortcuts, you can add them in .rcbash file.

   ```
   Ex :